-Name of related party Nature of balance Anat Anat Name of related party Nature of Dalance As at As at June 30, 2018 March 31, 2018 Coffee Day Global Limited Trade receivables 51 36 Bridgeweave Limited Trade receivables - 6 Tanglin Developments Limited Security deposit including electricity deposit returnable on 270 270 termination of lease (non-current)
+Name of related party Nature of transactions As at June 30, 2018 As at March 31, 2018 Coffee Day Global Limited Trade receivables 51 36 Bridgeweave Limited Trade receivables - 6 Tanglin Developments Limited - Security deposit including electricity deposit returnable on termination of lease (non- current) 270 270

-The amount outstanding are unsecured and will be settled in cash.
+The amounts outstanding are unsecured and will be settled in cash.
 No guarantee has been given or received.